Joanne World Tour: North America

 Gaga performing "Come to Mama" on the heart-shaped acrylic piano.
-The acoustic performances received the most praise by critics.
+The acoustic performances received the most praise from journalists.

-Tom Murray from the Edmonton Journal was very positive in his review, saying that "a big, over-the-top assault on the senses, Gaga's Joanne World Tour is as impressive as an arena show gets, with a dramatic arc that hinges as much on the singer's charisma and vocal skills as it does any of the special effects."
-Alex Stedman for Variety stated: "Lady Gaga can do more than your average pop star. ...
-Though there's much to be said about Gaga's unfaltering vocals and high-energy showmanship, it's also worth noting one of the most impressive parts of the show: the set."
-In another positive review, Las Vegas Weeklys Josh Bell wrote: "Even as Lady Gaga's studio albums have become more scattered and uneven, she remains a fantastic live act, distilling the best of her music, her fashion sense, her vocal skills and her charismatic personality into a two-hour stage spectacle. ...
-Gaga herself remained the most mesmerizing part of an impressively crafted show."
-Reviewing the first show at Fenway Park, Brett Milano from Boston Herald praised Gaga's voice: "She's a remarkable singer, equally at home with blue-eyed soul, hard-edged dance tunes and torchy cabaret numbers. ...
-There wasn't a bit of evident lip-synching during last night's show and for mainstream pop artists at superstar level, that's a pretty big exception to the rule.
-The show suggested that her career may be moving into a less flashy, more intimate phase — but last night she brought it all, the cheap thrills and the underlying heart."
+Tom Murray from the Edmonton Journal was very positive in his review, calling the Joanne World Tour "a big, over-the-top assault on the senses" and adding that it was "as impressive as an arena show gets", with its dramatic arc relying as much on Gaga's charisma and vocal ability as on the special effects.
+Alex Stedman for Variety wrote that Gaga could do "more than your average pop star", praising her "unfaltering vocals and high-energy showmanship" while also highlighting the set as one of the show's most impressive elements.
+In another positive review, Las Vegas Weeklys Josh Bell wrote that even if Gaga's studio albums had become "more scattered and uneven", she remained a "fantastic" live act, bringing together "the best of her music, her fashion sense, her vocal skills and her charismatic personality into a two-hour stage spectacle."
+Brett Milano of the Boston Herald praised Gaga's vocal ability, describing her as a "remarkable singer" comfortable across styles ranging from blue-eyed soul and dance music to cabaret.
+He also noted that there was no noticeable lip-synching during the concert, calling it a "pretty big exception to the rule" for mainstream pop stars, and wrote that the performance hinted at a potentially more intimate phase in her career while still delivering spectacle and emotion.